 A Montenegro Road Trip

-This is my Montenegro travel blog where I tell the story from back in October 2013, when I had the opportunity to take a Montenegro road trip to discover the best places to visit and things to do.
-From the beaches of the Adriatic to the old-world charm of the ancient towns I had heard so much about this mysterious country.
+This Montenegro summer holidays travel blog describes my journey back in October 2013, when I had the opportunity to take, what turned out to be, a fabulous Montenegro road trip to discover some of the best places to visit and things to do in this beautiful European country.
+From the beaches of the Adriatic to the old-world charm of the ancient towns I had heard so much about this mysterious country – it was time to pay a visit.

 I was on holiday in one of my favourite cities in the world, Dubrovnik in Croatia however it was not long before I got the urge to jump in the car and drive.
 Now given that over the previous decade I had covered almost every square inch of Croatia and her Islands and having already travelled around Bosnia and Herzegovina, it provided me with the chance to get a taste of another neighbour, Montenegro.